lacroixle/legictk/readme.md

 ```

 # Limitations
-This code has only been tested on MIM1024 cards but should work with other medias (MIM22 and MIM256).
-It cannot interpret the DCF field of the header, this means no GAM, IAM, etc creation.
+This code has only been tested on MIM1024 cards and should also work for MIM256 medias but probably not with MIM22 ones (fix should be very easy though) .
+For now ot cannot interpret the DCF field of the header, this means no GAM, IAM, etc creation.
+Not every fields have been extensively tested, there might be bug.
+However, successive bin->yaml and yaml->bin transformations yield the same binary file for my IM-S samples.

 # Dependencies
 * `crcmod`